MateuszCaputa/geometric-pack/README.md

   ## Setup

-  To run this project, install it locally using npm:
+  To run this project, install it locally using npm

   ```
   $ cd ../lorem